anupamabr2004-creator/Chemical_Visualizer/README.md

 - Analyze data with interactive dashboards
 - View history of last 5 uploaded datasets
 - Export analysis results as PDF documents
-This is a hybrid analytics system where a Django REST backend serves both a React web client and a PyQt5 desktop client.
+-This is a hybrid analytics system where a Django REST backend serves both a React web client and a PyQt5 desktop client.
 The backend performs CSV-based data analysis using Pandas and exposes summary APIs.
 Both frontends visualize the same data using platform-appropriate tools — Chart.js for web and Matplotlib for desktop — while sharing authentication, dataset history, and PDF reporting.
 ## Features

 ### 1. **Authentication System**